 5117.204 Contracts.

 (e) The head of the contracting activity approves the use of contract terms in excess of the limitations specified in FAR 17.204(e).
-See for delegation.
+See Appendix GG for delegation.

 (i)(C) DFARS 217.204(e)(i)(C) requires an “exceptional circumstances” determination to authorize task and delivery order contracts (including contracts for information technology) with ordering periods that would exceed 10 years.
 The Assistant Secretary of the Army (Acquisition, Logistics and Technology) approves the “exceptional circumstances” determination.
-See for further delegation.
+See Appendix GG for further delegation.

 (iii) The senior procurement executive shall approve use of options that extend performance under the order that extend more than 1 year beyond the 10-year limit or extended limit as stated in DFARS 217.204(e)(iii).
-See for further delegation.
+See Appendix GG for further delegation.

 5117.206 Evaluation.